-9. Hand ball (Handling) – A player shall be penalized for intentionally handling, carrying, striking, or propelling the ball with a hand or arm.
-Unintentional handling occurs when the ball strikes the hands or arms of a player who has not moved the hands or arms to play the ball; this unintentional handling shall not be penalized.
+9. Hand ball – A player shall be penalized for intentionally handling, carrying, striking, or propelling the ball with a hand/arm.
+Unintentional handling occurs when the ball strikes the hands/arms of a player whose hands/arms are in a natural position; this unintentional hand ball shall not be penalized.

 10. Open field sliding – Regardless of the positioning of teammates or opponents, sliding by any player at any point during the match is strictly prohibited.
 This restriction includes, but is not limited to, sliding to save a goal or to save the ball from going out of bounds.

 In addition to the above penalties, a referee may issue a yellow (caution), blue (automatic penalty kick), or red (ejection) card for the following offenses: